 Seattle’s Chinatown blurs into a true International District just south of downtown.
 There’s an impressive array of International restaurants, a large Asian grocery store called Uwajimaya, and dozens of other Asian markets and stores to discover.
 Plus there are some really fun International festivals that take place throughout the year.

-You’ll know it when you see it, as the EMP has a hard time blending into the scenery at Seattle Center.
+You’ll know it when you see it, as the MoPOP museum has a hard time blending into the scenery at Seattle Center.
 It was designed in 2000 by reknown architect Frank Gehry to symbolize the fluidity of music.
-The museum is dedicated to contemporary modern culture and there are always new and enticing featured exhibits that honor sci-fi, film, music and pop culture.
+Originally opened as the Experience Music Project by co-Microsoft founder Paul Allen, it’s now a popular culture museum.

 Opened in 2012, Chihuly Garden and Glass is an exhibit in the Seattle Center showcasing the studio glass of Dale Chihuly, a well-respected glass sculpture and artist hailing from Tacoma, Washington.
 The exhibit features some of Chihuly’s greatest pieces, including a 100-foot long sculpture.